B.A. / B.S. in Theatre

 B.F.A. in Theatre

-The Bachelor of Fine Arts (B.F.A.) in Theatre is a professional degree with concentrations in Musical Theatre, Acting, Directing, Technical Theatre/Costume Design and Technical Theatre/Scenic and Lighting Design.
+The Bachelor of Fine Arts (B.F.A.) in Theatre is a pre-professional degree with concentrations in Musical Theatre, Acting, and Design Technology.

 Scholarships and Theatre Program Auditions for Theatre Majors